-WIDE project is operated as a consortium of academic and industrial partners.
-Our operational framework is free from government controls and as a result, we offer an environment to enable WIDE project members to conduct free and independent research that is not restricted to a particular research theme.
-In view of current international political debate, I feel it is in our best interest to show, as valuable evidence, our model to the rest of the world.
-By offering an environment geared towards practical and applied research, which differs to the objective-based research common to business organizations and fundamental research found in academic circles, which looks for creativity and originality, WIDE project has been able to achieve results, which go beyond conventional research institutions.
-This is a research model unique to WIDE and as a defining element, it is essential that we further develop and maintain this approach to our research.
+WIDE Project is operated as a consortium of academic and industrial partners.
+By offering an environment geared toward practical and applied research—which differs from the objective-based research common to business organizations and fundamental research found in academic circles, where creativity and originality are sought—WIDE Project has been able to achieve results that go beyond those of conventional research institutions.
+This is a research model unique to WIDE as a defining element, and it is essential that we further develop and maintain this approach to our research.

-I would like to take this opportunity to express my sincerest gratitude to all those individuals and organizations that have supported the activities of WIDE project and to ask for your continued participation, cooperation, instruction and encouragement.
+In closing, I would like to express my sincerest gratitude to all those individuals and organizations that have supported the activities of WIDE Project and to ask for your continued participation, cooperation, guidance and encouragement.
 With your help and cooperation, I am excited at the prospect of having this opportunity to work together with you all to discover new fields and strive towards the realization of safer, more secure social infrastructure.